ll7/paf22/doc/02_development/11_dvc.md

 More information can be found [here](https://dvc.org/doc/api-reference).

+### Data pipelines

+Data pipelines can automate a series of data processes which produces some output in one command.
+More information can be found in the next section "Experiments".
+A simple experiment is just a small data pipeline with one stage (e.g. train).

+More information can be found [here](https://dvc.org/doc/start/data-management/data-pipelines).

 ### Experiments

 > "In machine learning projects, the number of experiments grows rapidly.
 DVC can track experiments,